Brown-Development/Browns_Item-Chat_Command/README.md

 # HOW TO USE:

-1. Use Config.lua to Configure the chat command you want to trigger & the item you want to trigger the chat command when used. **Configure up to 50 Items!**
+1. Use Config.lua to Configure the chat command you want to trigger & the item you want to trigger the chat command when used.

 # MAKING NEW ITEMS (Ingore this if you already know how to add new items to your server)